-About: Ralitsa Vassileva teaches undergraduate Newsource and Multiplatform Newsroom Projects.
-She uses solutions journalism methods in working with her students on live newscasts and in-depth reporting.
+About: Ralitsa Vassileva teaches undergraduate Newsource and Multiplatform Newsroom Projects courses.
+Her Newsource class learns how to report, produce, and present newscasts that go live on local cable.
+Her Multiplatform Newsroom Projects students produce in-depth Multimedia reporting about Sustainability for student online and social media dissemination.
 Vassileva has 20+ years experience as CNN anchor & correspondent handling daily and breaking news for diverse audiences.
 Her work helped CNN win awards for covering major international events like the Arab Spring, the Tsunami disaster and September 11,2001.
 Vassileva has worked in various media roles including news director, multi-platform writer and consultant.

 MA., Political Science/International Relations, Georgia State University

 MA., English Language & Literature, Sofia University, Bulgaria